 This series was completed in 1994 and 1995 with financial assistance from New York State's Art, Science and Technology and Syracuse Senate Grants.
 The pieces reflect two years of experimentation with paint and paper involving a variety pouring techniques to explore, control, and organize poured paint.
 The paint was structured into feather-like shapes in order to create a pleasing aesthetic that integrated colors into recognized patterns.
 The objective was to control the final results, but with an accidental look.
 Many of the paintings in the feathered series are diptychs that illustrate complete control over the medium by constructing mirror images.

 This series of paintings was created in 2014-2015.
 They reflect the local gardens and fields around Cazenovia, N.Y.
 These works are all direct, spontaneous, on the spot paintings; impressions of garden and field highlights ; subjects that spoke to me as rich, colorful, romantic configurations of color and spirit.
-All paintings are acrylic on canvas in the and measure 24" x 38."
+All paintings are acrylic on canvas 8" by 10" to 24" by 36".
+Check for availability.

 Garden and Field Impressions

-This series of 70 paintings on canvas were created via direct application of acrylic paints with a spatula and measure approximately 24” x 40."
+This series of 70 paintings on canvas were created via direct application of acrylic paints with a spatula.
+The large pieces measure 24" By 36".
 The paintings were motivated by sketches of local fields and gardens.
 The smaller 8"x 14” acrylic on canvas paintings served as inspirations for the larger “Garden and Field Impression series."
 These paintings also served as experiments with color, texture and shape with a focus on dramatic composition.
+The bulk of these works have been sold or acquired.